Kevin Tanner: 2020 congressional campaign

 In 2020, Tanner officially announced his candidacy for the Republican nomination for Congress in Georgia's 9th congressional district, for the seat vacated by Republican U.S. Representative Doug Collins, who ran for U.S. Senate.

 The congressional district is a Republican safe seat.
 Tanner ran against former Representative Paul Broun, State Senator John Wilkinson, State Representative Matt Gurtler, and business owner Andrew Clyde in the Republican primary.
 Tanner, like the other candidates for the Republican nomination, ran on a conservative, pro-Donald Trump message.
 He vowed to combat what he asserted to be "attempts to overthrow an election through this impeachment nonsense, socialists running for president, a resistance to support President Trump in building the wall, and Nancy Pelosi and the Socialist Squad trying to destroy our values."
 Tanner's candidacy was backed by influential Georgia Republicans, including former Governor Nathan Deal and allies of Governor Brian Kemp.

 Term as commissioner

 Following Andrew Clyde's Republican nomination and eventual election to the U.S. House, Tanner left the Georgia House of Representatives.
 On December 22, 2021, Tanner was selected by the Forsyth County Board of Commissioners to serve as the county manager.
 Tanner began this role on January 11, 2021.

 Following Governor Kemp's election to a second term, Tanner was selected to serve as the commissioner of the Department of Behavioral Health and Developmental Disorders.
-DBHDD currently serves as the primary government agency for all mental health services in the state.
+The DBHDD currently serves as the primary government agency for all mental health services in the state.
 Tanner began this role in December 2022.